 The inaugural Mathematics Educators Convergence will be hosted by Columbus Academy in Gahanna, Ohio, from August 5-7, 2019.
-This week-long conference is inspired by a love of learning from colleagues of different backgrounds.
+This three-day conference is inspired by a love of learning from colleagues of different backgrounds.

 With this conference, Columbus Academy wants to support and cultivate the spirit of collaboration amongst independent, private, and public school mathematics educators and administrators working with grades 6-12.